Modeling Insights from COVID-19 Incidence Data: Part II -- Why are compartment models so accurate?: Results

-while $\frac{dR}{dt}=\gamma I$ ensures that the total number of individuals $S + I + R = N_{tot}$ remains constant.
-The \textit{susceptibility} coefficient $\beta$ represents the number of infections caused by a single infected individual in an otherwise susceptible population in unit time. $\gamma$ is a basic recovery rate.
-For the above equations to be valid the population should be well-mixed: everyone in the population interacts with everyone else at all times.
-Given geographic considerations and changes in mixing behavior during a pandemic, this assumption cannot be true.
-Accordingly, much modern epidemiological modeling, including of Covid-19 \cite{Bertozzi, Arenas_2020,Tolles_2020}, has focused on the role of heterogeneous contacts, either by ramifying compartments or by using networks to model connections between individuals \cite{Moreno, Science, Li_2020, Keeling_2005_1,Ken_2002,Keeling_2005_2,Moreno_2002,Bansal_2010,Volz_2007,Yan_Textbook}.
-Previous work has shown that under certain conditions heterogeneous models by well-mixed models \cite{Keeling_1997,Sahneh_2013,Bansal_2007}, but there is limited data showing these conditions are met by real epidemics. \\ The SIR model fits the US state data for 6 of the 7 clusters, accounting for 37 of 52 states and territories (Fig. \ref{fig:State_SIR_Fit}).
-The remaining data fit well at larger case numbers, when the data are less likely to be influenced by stochastic effects \cite{Supplement}.
-Given its neglect of heterogeneities in population contacts, why does the basic SIR differential equation fit pandemic data so well?\\ \prlsection{A Heterogeneous Extension}To examine why the simple SIR model fits real pandemic data at all, we consider a multi-population SIR model that allows for populations to be heterogeneous in their contacts and susceptibilities.
-The model assumes that the population is split into $K$ subpopulations, with population sizes $N_i$, $i = 1,2,\hdots,K$, that interact with each other with contact rate $\beta_{ij}$, i.e. $\beta_{i j}$ is the number of infections a single infected individual in subpopulation $i$ could cause in subpopulation $j$, if $j$ contains only susceptible individuals.
-Our subpopulations represent geographic or demographic partitions of $N_{tot}$.
+To examine why the simple SIR model fits real pandemic data at all, we consider a multi-population SIR model that allows for populations to be heterogeneous in their contacts and susceptibilities.
+We then interrogate simulations resulting from this model to examine how important such heterogeneity is in the dynamics, and what fitting such a model with a homogeneous model means mathematically. \\ The model assumes that the population is split into $K$ subpopulations, with population sizes $N_i$, $i = 1,2,\hdots,K$, that interact with each other with contact rate $\beta_{ij}$, i.e. $\beta_{i j}$ is the number of infections a single infected individual in subpopulation $i$ could cause in subpopulation $j$, if $j$ contains only susceptible individuals.
+Our subpopulations represent geographic or demographic partitions of a population of size $N_{tot}$.
 In this first treatment we neglect differences in recovery rate based on individual characteristics.
 The susceptible, infectious, and removed quantities of subpopulation $i$ is given by $S_i$, $I_i$, and $R_i$ respectively and also write $\sum_i S_i = S$, $\sum_i I_i = I$, $\sum_i R_i = R$, and $\sum_i N_i = N_{tot}$.
 Consider the model: